UtahMUG/utahmug-website/_pages/discussions.md

 permalink: /discussions/
 ---

 Welcome to the discussion board.
-Feel free to post questions or concerns related to the model.
-Users must sign in to GitHub to comment.
+Feel free to post questions or concerns related to the model, the website, the meetings, etc. Users must sign in to GitHub to comment.

 <script src="https://utteranc.es/client.js"
         repo="UtahMUG/utahmug-website"